Zillow’s AI Move for Agents in 2026

 Uploading 40-plus resources into a single system is not accidental.
 It is organized.
 Agents often create content, but without structure, it becomes noise.

-The future of real estate lead generation will include:
+The future of real estate lead generation will include AI-searchable blogs, educational resource hubs, interactive tools, and clear explanations of complex processes.

-If AI systems recommend information instead of ranking it, you need content that can be understood, indexed, and surfaced.
-Positioning matters more than volume.
+If AI systems recommend information instead of simply ranking it, you need content that can be understood, indexed, and surfaced.

 The Opportunity for Agents and Team Leaders